anon-aadhaar/anon-aadhaar-documentation/docs/how-does-it-work.md

 The zero-knowledge aspect of Anon Aadhaar ensures that while proving possession of a valid Aadhaar document, no sensitive information, is disclosed during the verification process.
 This safeguard enhances user privacy and security.

 In summary, Anon Aadhaar leverages RSA's private key for signing and its corresponding public key for signature verification, ensuring anonymity and security for citizens without revealing sensitive information.

+### Anon Aadhaar PCD Proof

+The Anon Aadhaar [PCD](https://github.com/proofcarryingdata/zupass#proof-carrying-data) (Proof-carrying data) format for 0xParc is utilized to encapsulate and store the proofs.
+Below is the detailed specification of the JSON structure for Anon Aadhaar PCD proof:

+- **type**: `anon-aadhaar-pcd`
+- **claim**:
+  - `modulus`: Represents the modulus of the claim, which is a cryptographic value (e.g., "26978..").
+- **proof**:
+  - `modulus`: This field contains the modulus related to the proof, likely an RSA public key of the signer (e.g., "2697...").
+  - `nullifier`: Represents the nullifier, the output of a circuit hash(pdf_hash, appId) (e.g., "984...").
+  - `app_id`: The ID of the application that generated the proof (e.g., "609..").
+  - `proof`: This field contains the groth16 proof itself.

+Please note:

+- `id`: Not relevant and should not be used for any operations.